monika-o/oemof-flexmex-analysis/README.md

 # Analysis of the results from oemof-flexmex

-This is a little program made to analyze the results obtained from running the energy system model [oemof-flexmex](https://github.com/modex-flexmex/oemof-flexmex).
+This is a little program made to analyse the results obtained from running the energy system model [oemof-flexmex](https://github.com/modex-flexmex/oemof-flexmex).
 It mainly consists of functions for plotting data from the oemof.tabular format.